HEPTACOM/heptaconnect-docs/docs/portal-development/015-dependency-injection.md

 In the following scenario they all share the same interface `ApiResourceInterface`.
 When you have multiple services with the same interface, auto-wiring can't decide properly which service is the right one.
 In these situations it is handy to use argument aliases, so the argument names can help out.
-This is the very first moment where a custom service container definition is needed.
+This is the very first moment you need a custom service container definition.

+To load your service definition file it must be named `services.{xml,yml,yaml,php}` and it must be located inside the directory `resources/config`.

 The file structure should look similar to this: